triss90/triss.dev/blog/_posts/2023-02-21-smooth-scroll-to-top.md

 <p class='timestamp'><time datetime='21-02-2023'>21-02-2023</time></p>
 <hr>

-Back in the day, circa 2010, when we needed to scroll to top, we would use the jQuery library to accomplish this.
+Back in the day, circa 2010, when we needed to scroll to top we would use the jQuery library to accomplish this.

 I dug out the following snippet from a project I launched way back in 2010.
 While the project is long since obsolete, it does serve to show just how far we've come: